Why Divorce.com

 Does Marital Misconduct Affect Equitable Distribution?

-Forty states consider marital misconduct throughout the process of equitable distribution.
-Twenty-eight states consider marital misconduct when determining spousal support or alimony.
+• Twenty-eight states consider misconduct when determining spousal support

 Does Equitable Distribution Apply to All Property?

-Which States Have Equitable Distribution?
+Which States Use Equitable Distribution?

 • Arizona